ietf-wg-ppm/draft-ietf-ppm-dap/draft-pda-protocol.md

 ## Pre-conditions

-We assume the following conditions hold before execution of any PDA task begins:
+We assume the following conditions hold before execution of any PPM task begins:

-1. The clients, aggregators, and collector agree on a set of PDA tasks, as well as the PDA parameters associated to each task.
+1. The clients, aggregators, and collector agree on a set of PPM tasks, as well as the PPM parameters associated to each task.
-1. Each aggregator has a clock that is roughly in sync with true time, i.e., within the batch window specified by the PDA parameters.
+1. Each aggregator has a clock that is roughly in sync with true time, i.e., within the batch window specified by the PPM parameters.
 (This is necessary to prevent the same report from appearing in multiple batches.)
-1. Each client has selected a PDA task for which it will upload a report.
+1. Each client has selected a PPM task for which it will upload a report.
 It is also configured with the task's parameters.
 1. Each client and the leader can establish a leader-authenticated secure channel.